flyingcircusio/fc-nixos/doc/src/upgrade.md

 ## How to upgrade?

-At the moment, upgrading for customers is only possible by setting the platform version using the API or asking our {ref}`support` to schedule an upgrade in a maintenance window or upgrade immediately.
+At the moment, upgrading for customers is only possible by setting the platform version using the API.
+Ask our {ref}`support` to schedule an upgrade in a maintenance window or upgrade immediately if you don't use the API.

 We are working on a feature to request upgrades from the customer self-service portal.